8.6. Linked List Add Operation¶

 allocated node object.
 The images below demonstrate how this might be

-accomplished if the instruction myList.add(2, "F")
+accomplished if the instruction myList.add(2, "F") is executed.

 The method starts off by creating a